Master the Art of Storytelling with Adam Davidson

 He’ll pull back the curtain on what makes stories work—lessons that he picked up from his time as the co-founder of NPR’s Planet Money podcast, and from his work at This American Life, the New Yorker, and in Hollywood.
 He’s distilled everything he’s learned down into a few universal rules that can help you tell your story whether you’re writing a pitch deck, refining an elevator pitch, or composing your about page.

-The newsletter is coming soon, but you can register for the alpha version of the course today.
+The newsletter is coming soon, but you can register for the course today.
 It’s for folks raising money, hiring people, or looking for a better job.
 Really, it’s for anyone who wants to learn from the best about how to tell the story of their company, their product, or their life.

 The course is four two-hour sessions between August 17th and 26th.
 In it, Adam will work with you directly to teach you everything he knows about storytelling—and help you make your story sparkle.